airbnb/gem-aws-instmd/README.md

 169.254.169.254 does not offer a simple view of the whole instance metadata, and querying the whole tree can be a bit quirky.

-We solve that problem once and for all.
+We wanted to solve that problem once and for all, expose it in a straightforward and maintainable way.

 ## Installation